 MRU Extended Health Care Benefits – if eligible for health insurance, you have coverage for a licensed psychologist or social worker.
 Please see the employee benefits section for further details.

-Return to work and accommodation programs
+Return to work and accommodation programs (see the following section on leaves and support programs).

 Other MRU Resources for Mental Health: